python-discord/code-jam-6/amphibian-alchemists/README.md

-# Enigma Communication
+# Elusive Enigmas
 By: Amphibian Alchemists

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Used by the Germans to send covert messages, the WWII Enigma Machine is the most famous encryption device of the 20th Century.
-As the role of a code receiver for the Germans, you must decipher the message given to you before the Allies capture you!
+As the role of a code receiver for the Germans, you must decipher the message given to you by the commander before the Allies capture you!

 Table of Contents:
 - Setup
+- Background
 - Short Tutorial: Gist of the game
 - Full-Length Tutorial
 - Settings